-WRBB offers a very limited number of paid work study positions which students can apply for based on their financial aid package.
-Interested students should contact the station manager at least 2 weeks before the semester starts if interested.
-There is also one full time co-op position at WRBB.
-Interested candidates must be full time work study cleared and must be able to work Monday-Friday 9-5.
-Interested candidates should work with their co-op advisor to apply for the job.
-Other than these, there are no paid positions at WRBB.
+WRBB offers a very limited number of paid work-study positions, which students can apply for based on their financial aid package.
+Interested students should contact the general manager at least 2 weeks before the semester starts if interested.
 WRBB is a student organization and students that who are involved as DJs do not receive any compensation.

 Does WRBB do advertising?

 No!
 WRBB is a non-commercial radio station.
 For companies interested in gaining exposure on WRBB, we do offer underwriting which is a form of advertising giving companies and organizations the chance to sponsor a Public Service Announcement over the airwaves.
-See our “Underwriting” page for more information.
+Please email Andrew Goldberg for more information.